nathanrhoda/hasura-vercel/README.md

 4. Click Launch console
 5. Click Data and connect existing db, select post gress and past in environment variable name PG_DATABASE_URL
 6. Going back to cloud.hasura.io overview page for proiject click on git deploy and sign in
+7. Go through prompts to configure github with hasura cloud